vkardaras/spring-security-2fa/README.md

-# Spring Security JPA
+# Spring Security 2FA

-## Demo project for spring security with JPA
+## Demo project for spring security with JPA and 2 Factor Authentication